akkadotnet/getakka.net/src/docs/working-with-actors/identifying-actors-via-actor-selection.md

 > **Note**<br>
 It is always preferable to communicate with other Actors using their `IActorRef` instead of relying upon `ActorSelection`.
 Exceptions are: sending messages using the At-Least-Once Delivery facility, initiating first contact with a remote system.
 In all other cases `ActorRefs` can be provided during Actor creation or initialization, passing them from parent to child or introducing Actors by sending their `ActorRefs` to other Actors within messages.

 The supplied path is parsed as a `System.URI`, which basically means that it is split on `/` into path elements.
 If the path starts with /, it is absolute and the look-up starts at the root guardian (which is the parent of `"/user"`); otherwise it starts at the current actor.
-If a path element equals `..`, the look-up will take a step “up” towards the supervisor of the currently traversed actor, otherwise it will step “down” to the named child.
+If a path element equals `..`, the look-up will take a step “up" towards the supervisor of the currently traversed actor, otherwise it will step “down" to the named child.
 It should be noted that the `..` in actor paths here always means the logical structure, i.e. the supervisor.

 The path elements of an actor selection may contain wildcard patterns allowing for broadcasting of messages to that section: